 How much alcohol is too much to consume per day?

 What's "too much" alcohol for a person will vary, based on a number of factors.
 Thinking about the immediate effects of alcohol consumption, the extent to which alcohol impacts health and behavior is directly related to blood alcohol concentration (BAC).
 A person's BAC varies, depending on the amount of alcohol consumed and how quickly it's metabolized.
-Metabolism may be affected by such factors as body weight, amount of body fat, and gender.
-Women naturally have less of the enzyme necessary for alcohol to be broken down in the stomach, which causes more alcohol to go directly into the bloodstream before it is processed.
+Metabolism may be affected by such factors as body weight, amount of body fat, and sex.
+Females naturally have less of the enzyme necessary for alcohol to be broken down in the stomach, which causes more alcohol to go directly into the bloodstream before it is processed.

 When alcohol is consumed, it passes from the stomach and intestines into the blood, a process called absorption.
 While all ingested alcohol is eventually absorbed, the rate of absorption is determined by factors including the amount of food in your system, the rate at which you consume alcohol, the type of drink, and other medications or drugs in your system.
 To prevent over-intoxication, a person needs to absorb less alcohol than they may metabolize.
 For most people, the liver metabolizes approximately one drink per hour.
-A drink is one and a half ounces of standard 80-proof liquor, twelve ounces of beer, or a five ounce glass of wine.
+A drink is one to one and a half ounces of standard 80-proof liquor, twelve ounces of beer, or a five ounce glass of wine.